FernandoAndrade10/Rucksack-Reorganization/README.md

 # Rucksack Reorganization

-To determine the total of every common letter betwwen the two halves of a string given an input of n strings.
+To determine the total of every common letter between the two halves of a string given an input of n strings.

 ## Description

+This project is my answer to the puzzle at Advent of Code Day 3. https://adventofcode.com/2022/day/3

 One Elf has the important job of loading all of the rucksacks with supplies for the jungle journey.
 Unfortunately, that Elf didn't quite follow the packing instructions, and so a few items now need to be rearranged.